The Bible says in Luke 9:1-2, “Then he called his twelve disciples

 being sent on an evangelistic effort of very short duration, probably for only

-a day or two.
+a couple of days.
 They would soon rejoin the Christ and continue following Him

 through Galilee until He was arrested and was nailed to the cross of